Expediting quantum state transfer through the long-range extended XY model: Conclusion

 \acknowledgments

 We acknowledge the use of cluster computing facility at the Harish-Chandra Research Institute.
 This research was supported in part by the INFOSYS scholarship for senior students.
+We acknowledge support from the project entitled ``Technology Vertical - Quantum Communication'' under the National Quantum Mission of the Department of Science and Technology (DST) (Sanction Order No. DST/QTC/NQM/QComm/$2024/2$ (G)).
 LGCL received funds from project DYNAMITE QUANTERA2-00056 funded by the Ministry of University and Research through the ERANET COFUND QuantERA II – 2021 call and co-funded by the European Union (H2020, GA No 101017733).
 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
 Neither the European Union nor the granting authority can be held responsible for them.
 This work was supported by the Provincia Autonoma di Trento, and Q@TN, the joint lab between University of Trento, FBK—Fondazione Bruno Kessler, INFN—National Institute for Nuclear Physics, and CNR—National Research Council.
+TKK acknowledges the support from the second Swiss Contribution MAPS (Grant No. 230870).